-Best Splurge: Knappogue Castle 16 Year Single Malt
+Best Splurge: Knappogue Castle 16 Year Old Single Malt Irish Whiskey

-Aged for a minimum of 14 years in bourbon barrels and finished in Oloroso sherry casks (aging the liquid for a minimum of 16 years total), this rarified Irish whiskey is luxury in a glass.
+Aged for a minimum of 14 years in bourbon barrels and finished in Oloroso sherry casks (thus resulting in a minimum of 16 years total aging), this rarefied Irish whiskey is luxury in a glass.

 With apricots, honey, and toasted nuts on the nose, it shows up soft and velvety on the palate with a long, lingering finish, and it certainly deserves to be enjoyed straight.
 Rivaling some of the top bourbons and Japanese whiskeys in quality, this is the bottle you break out after a successful dinner party.
 Plus, at around $100 (or sometimes less), it’s a splurge you can justify.